dogewithit/demo-copilot-workspace/README.md

 The `market-data` module is responsible for fetching Bitcoin market data from the Binance API.
 It includes a controller, service, and DTO for handling the data.

+### Triangular Arbitrage Module

+The `triangular-arbitrage` module is responsible for performing triangular arbitrage on BTC, ETH, and BNB using the Binance API.
+It includes a controller, service, and DTO for handling arbitrage data.

 ### Running the Project

 To run the project, follow these steps: